bus710/matrix/README.md

 #### 8. Access RPI from Web brower of the host

-From Web browser, type http://RPI-ADDRESS:8080.
+From Web browser, access to http://192.168.1.76:8080.
-(Note that the RPI-ADDRESS should be chaged as your case).
+(Pleae note that the address should be changed as your case).

 #### 9. Play with the app!